 - The art was drawn by Dave Lynas, His art is a treasure and so is he

 Email me and I can mail you a guitar anywhere in the world

 email me at email@example.com

-I will send you a list of my current guitars for sale.
+I will send you a list of my current cigar box guitars I have for sale.

-There are so many great choices out there, the Vox mini is such a great amp for about 100 bucks, so is the Roland micro cube....and those cheap Fender Mustangs are a steal on ebay all the time for under a 100.
-Yes under a 100!
+There are so many great choices out there, the Vox mini is such a great amp for about 100 bucks, so is the Roland micro cube....and those cheap Fender Mustangs are always on ebay for under a 100.
+Yes under a 100 bucks!
 They are such a great value for what you get.

 Since the 1990's and the invention of online forum and auction sites, these old homemade guitars have been turning up in many countries around the world.
-As attics and barns are searched, lots of new history is uncovered.
+The more poeple search attics and barns, lots of new history is uncovered.

 email me at firstname.lastname@example.org

 I might have the perfect guitar for you

 I ship guitars Worldwide.
 If you've got a house I will get it there!